We Keep Less So You Make More

 - Misusing or improperly administering labor-inducing drugs, such as Pitocin

 - Failing to properly address or treat injuries in an infant after birth

 If your child was injured or has been diagnosed with a medical condition following a difficult pregnancy, labor, or delivery, he or she may have suffered a birth injury.
 Reach out to our Orlando birth injury lawyers at NeJame Law today to learn about your rights and how our legal team can advocate for you.

 Help Is Here

-When you turn to our Orlando birth injury lawyers, you choose a team that will fight for justice for you, your child, and your family.
+When you turn to our birth injury lawyers in Orlando, you choose a team that will fight for justice for you, your child, and your family.
 We work tirelessly to investigate claims, determine when negligence or wrongful conduct has occurred, and build powerful cases aimed at maximizing our clients’ recoveries.
 You should not have to worry about the current or future expenses associated with your child’s birth injuries, and our team can help you fight to hold the negligent party accountable.

 Request a Free Consultation

 At NeJame Law, we not only provide complimentary case evaluations to all potential personal injury clients, but we also offer our services on a contingency fee basis.
 This means that you do not owe any upfront or out-of-pocket expenses when you hire our firm.
 Instead, our attorneys collect fees as a percentage of your total recovery.
 In other words, if we do not secure a settlement or verdict on your behalf, you do not pay.